Skip to main content

 Con: Insurance is expensive no matter how you slice it

 With most insurance plans, you’re going to be paying out-of-pocket at the vet and then sending the bill to the insurance company for compensation.
-Also, you could end up paying a monthly insurance bill but never have your dog get into a situation where they need it.
+Also, you could end up paying a monthly insurance bill but never have your pet get into a situation where they need it.

 Not all insurance or wellness plans are created equal, so if you’re considering either, make sure to really dig in and read the fine print.
-Ask your vet for advice and thoroughly evaluate your dog’s health before making a decision.
+Ask your vet for advice and thoroughly evaluate your pet’s health before making a decision.
 That being said, here’s hoping your pet stays happy and healthy.